Driving change: Drones for Surveying

 In October, the AA accused some councils in England of achieving “next to nothing” when it comes to maintaining the nation’s A-road network.

-An analysis of Department for Transport (Dft) figures on maintenance revealed that just 0.6 per cent of roads were strengthened, while 2.0 per cent was resurfaced and 3.6% underwent a surface treatment.
+An analysis of Department for Transport (Dft) figures on maintenance revealed that just 0.6 per cent of roads were strengthened, while 2.0 per cent were resurfaced and 3.6% had undergone surface treatment.

 Fortunately, they are exceptions to the rule.
 The AA identified two top-leading counties.
 While Lincolnshire successfully treated 10.2 per cent of its A-roads in 2018/19, Somerset treated 13.5 per cent of its network.

 Nowhere is it costlier than with drivers.
-Potholes can result in costly damage to your tyres, wheels and suspension.
-The resulting compensation claims can drain a council’s finances.
+Potholes can result in expensive damage to your tyres, wheels and suspension, resulting in compensation claims which can drain a council’s finances.

 … which brings us back to Lincolnshire, which the AA called a “big fixer”.